It’s not personal, it’s the law

 Play within your means

-Disposable income is defined as your take home income after any relevant deductions are taken into account, such as tax, national insurance or pension payments.
+Disposable income is defined as your take-home income after any relevant deductions, such as tax, national insurance, and pension payments.

-You should assess what you can afford to spend on gambling after all basic needs and living expense commitments have been met.
-On occasions, a member of our Management Team may ask you whether you we are comfortable with your level of gaming to ensure that we comply with safer gambling’ regulation and that we are protecting our customers.
+On occasions, a member of our Management Team may ask you to consider if you have sufficient discretionary spend to continue with your level of gambling.
+We do this to ensure that we comply with safer gambling regulation and that we are protecting our customers.